Technology and Digital Media

 About This Web Site | www.frick.org

 Floyd Sweeting III, Head, Technology and Digital Media, Vivian Gill, Creative Director for Digital Media, and Valery Chen, Front-End Web Developer, are responsible for the layout, design, development and maintenance of this Web site.
 In 2012 we re-launched our site using Drupal, enhancing its clarity and accessibility as well as adding an array of new programs and features.
-Web site liaisons in each department of The Frick Collection and Frick Art Reference Library contribute to developing the content for the sites.
+Digital Media liaisons in each department of The Frick Collection and Frick Art Reference Library contribute to developing the content for the sites.
 A committee representing all parts of the institution discusses content and partnerships.
 The Web site is under the editorial direction of Michaelyn Mitchell.

 To contact a member of our staff, see Contact Information.